Qrbaker/qrbaker.github.io/content/posts/beyond-words/index.md

 ## Or: Diving Beneath Language and Pulling it Back Up

 I feel a strong sense of meaning and fulfillment when I can communicate an Idea I genuinely believe in to an audience.
 Probably the strongest moment of that was my high school graduation, speaking to an audience of 500 classmates and thousands of friends and family in an arena.
-More recently, I have been showered with wordly blessings.
+More recently, I have been showered with worldly blessings.
 I have a great job doing interesting things and with wonderful people.

 And on April 5, 2022, I became acutely aware that I am going to die someday, and none of it mattered at all to me any more.

-I tried my usual ways of getting absolution, I wrote Bible verses (Galations) on my whiteboard and read Max Lucado books.
-I feel into a deep nihilism, and the Bible quote turned to Neitschze.
+I tried my usual ways of getting absolution, I wrote Bible verses (Galatians) on my whiteboard and read Max Lucado books.
+I feel into a deep nihilism, and the Bible quote turned to Nietzsche.

 In early June, I erased my whiteboard and simply wrote a question mark.
 And for some reason I drew a heart around it, and that's what has remained since.